-Met Office issues weather warning as UK braces for Storm Franklin – follow live
+Storm Franklin ‘to bring strong wind, downpours, and severe flood risk’ – follow live

-Storm Franklin news – live: Met Office issues weather warning as UK braces for strong winds and heavy rain
+Storm Franklin news – live: UK to see gales and downpours, Met Office warns as North warned of flood risk

-Forecasters warn a third wave of alarming weather conditions today could hamper recovery efforts from Storm Eunice
+A third wave of alarming weather today could hamper recovery efforts from Storm Eunice, forecasters warned

 The UK is facing a third storm in four days as Storm Franklin has been officially named.